What is a charter school?

 How is student growth evaluated?

 Learning is measured by classroom testing and portfolios indicating growth by meeting the Arizona Academic Standards.
-Pre-post testing and the Arizona Instrument for Measuring Standards (AIMS) testing are used.
+Pre-post testing and the AzMerit testing and 4 benchmarks per year are used.

 What about college and “early” graduation?